Why have a lone working policy?

 What is a Lone Working Policy?

 Lone Workers are under increased threats from certain risks associated with their particular job.
 A Lone Worker Policy helps the business asses any health and safety risks to an employee which can be relevant to a number of different situations in the workplace.
 The assessment is essentially in the form of a risk assessment and can help decide whether the employee requires a lone worker device or something similar.
-You can find an example lone working policy template towards the end of this page.
+You can request a copy of a lone working policy template by entering your details in the request form on this page.
 The document contains many useful resources and advice including guidance on how to create your own lone working policy in order for you to keep your people safe.

 For more information on lone working or lone worker protection, please browse through our other sections below, if you are still not sure feel free to ask us a question.